MicrosoftDocs/xamarin-docs/docs/ios/platform/graphics-animation-ios/introduction-to-coreimage.md

 ms.date: 03/19/2017
 ---

-# CoreImage
+# Core Image in Xamarin.iOS

-_CoreImage is a new framework introduced with iOS 5 to provide image processing and live video enhancement functionality.
+_Core Image is a new framework introduced with iOS 5 to provide image processing and live video enhancement functionality.
 This article introduces these features with Xamarin.iOS samples._

-CoreImage is a new framework introduced in iOS 5 that provides a number of built-in filters and effects to apply to images and videos, including face detection.
+Core Image is a new framework introduced in iOS 5 that provides a number of built-in filters and effects to apply to images and videos, including face detection.